-Self-contained supported housing for Young People (16-21) 14 units Supported Lodgings (host households) for Young People (16-21) 7 units Teenage Parent dispersed housing for Young People (16-21) 3 units Dispersed accommodation for Young People (16-21) 4 units are more frequently received from LCC Children's Social Care, or other agencies such as education, rather than through the Housing Option's team.
+Self-contained supported housing for Young People (16-21)

+Supported Lodgings (host households) for Young People (16-21)

+Teenage Parent dispersed housing for Young People (16-21)

+Dispersed accommodation for Young People (16-21)

+The above are provided by 3rd sector organisations/charities; Positive Action in the Community (PAC), M3 Project and Stepping Stone.
+Referrals for the young people's accommodation are more frequently received from LCC Children's Social Care, or other agencies such as education, rather than through the Housing Option's team.
 There is a lack of supported accommodation for families and single people of other ages, with other funding sources currently providing the following in the Borough.